 sudo systemctl status ssh

-Find Your Server’s IP Address
+Find Your Serverâs IP Address

 hostname -I

-- note this down as we’ll use it throughout the guide.
+).
+Write this down as youâll use it throughout the guide for remote connections.

 Test SSH Connection

-From your client computer, try connecting:
+From your client computer (laptop/desktop), try connecting:

 ssh username@192.168.1.100

-You’ll need to enter your password at this point.
+Youâll need to enter your password at this point, which establishes that youâre authorized to access the system.

 Set Up Key-Based Authentication